-The action I took was to design an email sunsetting policy that removed inactive contacts after a month and to A/B test subject lines each week to drive open rates up.
-I also setup a double opt-in policy that ensured only people who wanted to receive the newsletter would.
+I designed an email sunsetting policy that removed inactive contacts after a month, and A/B tested subject lines each week to drive open rates up.
+I also set up a double opt-in procedure to ensure only people who wanted to receive the newsletter would.

-Why this is a good answer: This is a great response to an open ended question as it successfully uses the STAR method to answer the question and shows the hiring managers what you were able to do in a prior role and how you could apply it to their company.
+Why this is a good answer: This is an excellent response as it successfully uses the STAR method to show the hiring managers what you were able to do in a prior role and how you could apply it to their company.

 Example answer #2

 "I can improve your conversion rate from trial to paying customer.

 The conversion rate from trial to paying customer was 10% in my previous role.

 My task was to improve the conversion rate by at least 20 percentage points.

 I taught our salespeople to follow up with prospects by using email automation.
 I also wrote the initial email scripts for the salespeople to use.

 The result was an increase in conversion rate from 10% to 45%."

 Why this is a good answer: The applicant has provided a quantifiable improvement in the conversion rate.
 An increase in conversion rate (and the ability to explain why it happened) shows the interviewer you can contribute to the company's bottom line.